Jadersonrilidio/product-inventory/README.md

 With the route parameters in hand, the `Router::handleRequest()` method:
 - Execute the middlewares queue, adding the route middlewares to it;
-- Instantiate the Controller class, using a dependency injection container `$diContainer`;
+- Instantiate the Controller class, using the `$diContainer` instance;
-- Call the Controller method, injecting the `Request` instance into it and returning a `Response::class` object;
+- Call the Controller method, injecting the `Request` instance into it and returning a `Response`.

 Then, the `Response::sendResponse()` method is called, forwarding the response content to the client, setting the Headers, HTTP code, Content-Type, CORS Policy (and all sort of settings needed), thus completing the app lifecycle.